Thinking about change…

 Diahann Hughes Hawkins, Venice, Italy

-Bodil, her husband Mikkel and their children Andreas and Lea live in Southern Denmark, a historical area close to the German border.
+Bodil, lives with her husband Mikkel and their children Andreas and Lea in Southern Denmark, a historical area close to the German border.

 Sameer Zavery, Marbella, Spain